simukappu/activity_notification/README.md

 #### Setup batch mailer

-First, you need to set up the default URL options for the `activity_notification` mailer in each environment.
+Set up SMTP server configuration for `ActionMailer` and the default URL options for the `activity_notification` mailer in each environment.

 Batch email notification is disabled as default.
 You can configure to enable email notification in initializer `activity_notification.rb` like single email notification.